Your Personal AI Doctor

 Many people wonder how to remove a lipoma themselves to avoid surgery.

-However, there are no safe ways to remove lipoma yourself.
-Cutting it out on your own is dangerous, and home remedies won’t make it disappear.
+But can you remove a lipoma at home?
+The short answer is no. Cutting it out yourself is dangerous, and home remedies won’t make it disappear.

 A lipoma is a benign (non-cancerous) tumor made up of fat cells.
 It grows slowly beneath the skin and is usually: